mixmarvel/mixmarvel.github.io/_posts/2019-10-11-MixMarvel-Klaytn.md

 subtitle: Collaboration
 ---

-MixMarvel Foundation states that reported in November 2019, the MixMarvel will collaborate with Klaytn, a public chain platform of kakao; both parties will co-construct the according blockchain game ecosystem.
+MixMarvel Foundation states that reported in October 2019, the MixMarvel will collaborate with Klaytn, a public chain platform of kakao; both parties will co-construct the according blockchain game ecosystem.

 ![2019-10-11-MixMarvel-Klaytn_wps图片.png](https://i.loli.net/2020/02/21/ruZ18mfMWV2pcyY.png)

-On November 11, 2018, MixMarvel started a comprehensive collaboration with Klaytn.
+On October 11, 2019, MixMarvel started a comprehensive collaboration with Klaytn.
 MixMarvel will become Klaytn's first globally integrated Layer-2 technology partner.
 The MixMarvel's blockchain games will also be launched on klaytn platform.

 The collaboration has achieved a good response in both Klaytn and MixMarvel community.
 MixMarvel and Klaytn will co-construct top-level game contents and bring kakao's massive traffic into blockchain games.